Bird breaks out, Yanks sweep Cards 9-3 for 7th straight

-NEW YORK (AP) -- While the rest of the Yankees were off to a flying start at home, Greg Bird was still grounded at the plate.
+NEW YORK (AP) -- While the rest of the Yankees were off to a flying start at home, Greg Bird was still grounded in the batter's box.

-He finally joined in the fun Sunday night.
+He finally joined in the fun Sunday.

-Bird busted out of his slump with a long home run that began a perfect night in the batter's box, and Michael Pineda pitched New York past the staggering St. Louis Cardinals 9-3 for its seventh straight victory.
+Bird busted out of his slump with a long home run that began a perfect night at the plate, and Michael Pineda pitched New York past the staggering St. Louis Cardinals 9-3 for its seventh straight victory.

 ''That's the Bird I know,'' teammate Aaron Judge said. ''That's what he did in spring training.''